Indigenous Early Childhood Education (INECE) Level 3

 Admissions

-• ECE Level II
+• Must hold Ministry ECE Level 2 certification

-• Must be a Saskatchewan Resident
+• Must be a Canadian citizen living in Saskatchewan

-• Must be 21 years of age or older
+• Must be at least 18 years of age

 Acceptance Policy

 SIIT is not currently legislated to accept International Students.
-You must be a Canadian/ Permanent Resident to apply.
+You must be a Canadian Citizen or Permanent Resident to apply.

 Courses